zackdavis88/bad-api/README.md

 - Stories
 - Bugs

-Similar to JIRA but way lacking in features and polish.
+Similar to other project management systems, but way lacking in features and polish.